SolidLabResearch/WhatsInAPod/content/graph_centric.md

 consisting of documents as well as RDF statements, from which multiple Web APIs can be derived.
 Hence, no particular API is more prominent than any other.
-We define it as follows:
+We define this as follows:

 _In the graph-centric interpretation, each <dfn id="dfn-graph-centric">Solid pod</dfn>